-Additionally, having access to a team of expert advisors to guide you along the journey of value-based care will help you achieve MIPS success and help put you ahead of the curve.
+Additionally, having access to a team of CMHP advisors to guide you along the journey of value-based care will help you achieve MIPS success and help put you ahead of the curve.

 9. I know how important patient engagement is, especially under value–based care.
 How will your EMR system help me engage my patients more?

-Having access to a telemedicine application through your EMR vendor, as well as tools such as a patient kiosk and patient portal, can be effective ways to increase buy-in from your patients and engage them in their own healthcare.
-This, in turn, helps improve patient outcomes.
+Having access patient engagement tools such as a patient kiosk and a patient portal, can be effective ways to increase buy-in from your patients and engage them in their own healthcare.
 Ask your vendor about what options are currently available, what’s planned for the future and which features are included with the EMR system versus add-ons.

-An interactive patient education tools like body illustrations, drawing functionality and patient outcome timelines is an added bonus.
+Interactive patient education tools like body illustrations, drawing functionality and patient outcome timelines are added bonuses.
 This fosters more meaningful interactions in the exam room to get your patients more engaged from the start, which, in turn, makes them more likely to leverage tools like a patient portal later on.

 10. What training and support options do you provide?